 Redshift

-When wavelength of the light is stretched enough to enter in the red part of the spectrum it is known as Redshift.
-Hubble discovered that light from the distant galaxies appeared to be stretched to longer wavelength or reddened also known as redshift.
+When the wavelength of the light is stretched enough to enter the red part of the spectrum, it is known as a redshift.
+Hubble discovered that light from distant galaxies appeared to be stretched to a longer wavelength, or reddened, also known as redshift.

-Redshift proves that our universe is not only expanding in a certain direction but it is expanding in all the directions.
+Redshift proves that our universe is not only expanding in a certain direction, but it is expanding in all directions.

 Blueshift

-Blueshift is just opposite to redshift when wavelength of the light is decreased as a result of increase in frequency.
-In visible light color of the light shifts from red part of the spectrum to blue part.
+Blueshift is just opposite to redshift when the wavelength of the light is decreased as a result of an increase in frequency.
+In visible light, the color of the light shifts from the red part of the spectrum to the blue part.

 It also means that source is moving towards the observer which is opposite to redshift where source and observer moves away from each other.